Anmol2059/NLPineers/READme.md

 ## Scripts for:

-- **Data Augmentation:** Augmentation techniques are applied to the Hindi dataset to address class imbalance and enhance model performance.
+- **Data Augmentation:** Augmentation techniques are applied to both Hindi and Nepali dataset to address class imbalance and enhance model performance.
 - **Multiple Models:** The repository includes different models (referred to as m1, m2, m3, etc.) to handle various configurations and techniques.
 Please refer to the papers table for detailed descriptions of each model.

 ## Setup